9 FAM 302.8

 (A) (U) The date the account was opened;

-(B) (U) The number of deposits and withdrawals and amount of money moved during the last 12 months.
+(B) (U) The number of deposits and withdrawals and amount of money moved in the last 12 months.
 This information may prevent attempted abuse such as an initial deposit of a substantial sum of money being made within a relatively short time before the IV application;

 (C) (U) The present balance; and